Sneaky-Evil/SneakyEvil-Menu/README.md

+# AMONG US sneakyevil
+Among Us Cheat Is Popluar To A Game Among us

 # ABOUT
 This cheat is 100 working use this mod kill all crew in 1 seconed teloport to the crew and kill

 # DEAFULT HOYTKEY
 hide Menu-Insert